torch-core/tolk-auth/README.md

 To integrate the Role Authority module into your TON contract:

+1. Copy the `role-authority` folder into your contract directory.

-1. Add the Auth structure to your contract's storage layout:
+2. Add the `Auth` structure to your contract's storage layout:
    ```solidity
    struct Storage {
        id: uint32